archdevlab/llvm-minimal-git/README.md

 #### 20/01/2023

 mesa-git and lib32-mesa-git are not in minimal format yet.
-Will I do a minimal fortmat, maybe.
+Will I do a minimal fortmat?
+Maybe.

 # Version